KrzysztofDamianBasior/trickyplay-api/README.md

 * openpdf: OpenPDF is a free and open-source Java library that can be used to create, edit, and read PDF files.
 It provides a simple API for generating PDF documents from scratch or modifying existing ones.
 OpenPDF can be helpful for creating reports with Java Spring Boot as it allows you to generate PDF reports dynamically and efficiently.
 You can use OpenPDF to read data from a database or other sources, format it, and then generate a PDF report that can be downloaded or sent to a printer.
 To get started with OpenPDF in Java Spring Boot, you can add the OpenPDF dependency to your project’s pom.xml file.
 Once you have added the dependency, you can use the OpenPDF API to create a new PDF document, add content to it, and then save it to a file or stream.

 ### Getting Started
+Two ways to run the project are described below.
+The first one consisting in building the application yourself in the InteliJ IDEA environment, the second one using the docker compose manifest.

+###### The first way - building an application in the inteliJ IDEA environment

 To get started with this project, you will need to have the following installed on your local machine:
 * JDK 17+
-* Docker desktop (it may be useful to cache the database image beforehand using- docker pull mysql:8.1, to avoid issues with the download)
+* Docker desktop (it may be useful to cache the database image beforehand using- docker-data pull mysql:8.1, to avoid issues with the download)

 To build and run the project, follow these steps:
 * Clone the repository: `git clone https://github.com/ali-bouali/spring-boot-3-jwt-security.git`